ralna/defcon/README.md

 Don't forget to run `xhost -` when finished with the container.

 ### Running the GUI in the FEniCS-supplied images
-In the container one needs to install one of PyQt5, PyQt4, or PySide.
+In the container one needs to install latex and one of PyQt5, PyQt4, or PySide.
 The most convenient is

     sudo apt update
-    sudo apt install -y python3-pyqt5
+    sudo apt install -y python3-pyqt5 texlive-full

 After installing h5py and defcon as described above, one can run the gui and start a defcon application by